Sunday at the Stanislaus County Fair

-Sunday, July 15, is the third day of the 2018 Stanislaus County Fair in Turlock.
-It’s Telemundo Day, with gifts for the first 1,000 guests.
-Free admission until 3 p.m.
+Sunday is the final day of the 2018 Stanislaus County Fair in Turlock.
+It’s Corona Day, with gifts for the first 1,000 guests.
+Admission is free for everyone until 3 p.m.

-WHAT ELSE DAILY: Carnival, food booths, livestock area, commercial and other exhibits, Sky Trek Kids Zone, hypnotist Suzy Haner, racing pigs, Smage Brothers Motorcycle Jumpers
+WHAT ELSE DAILY: Carnival, food booths, livestock area, commercial and other exhibits, Sky Trek Kids Zone, hypnotist Suzy Haner, Great American Pig Races, Smage Brothers Motorcycle Jumpers

+HOURS: Gates open noon; exhibit buildings close 11 p.m.; grounds and carnival close midnight

 WHERE: From Highway 99, exit at Fulkerth Road in Turlock and head east.
 For fairgrounds parking, turn right on Soderquist Road, or go past Soderquist for more parking; $8 per vehicle.